sparklingpandas/sparklingml/README.md

 Super early!
 Come join!

+## Including in your build

+SparklingML is not yet ready for production use.

 ## License

 SparklingML is licensed under the Apache 2 license.
 Some additional components may be under a different license.